crashmax-dev/vue-template/README.md

 ## CI

-- Q: How to publish to NPM?
+- Q: How do i publish packages to NPM?
-- A: Add the code below to [.github/workflows/ci.yml](.github/workflows/ci.yml) and add `NPM_TOKEN` to GitHub repository secrets.
+- A: Add the code below to [.github/workflows/ci.yml](.github/workflows/ci.yml) and add `NPM_TOKEN` to the GitHub repository secrets.

 ```yaml
 - name: Publish packages to NPM